What is the structure of this degree?

 also offered if the research module is omitted.
 All modules are also available as Continuous Professional Development (CPD) courses.

-Students will develop excellent team-working and communication skills as the innovative project-focused teaching methods allow students to learn from each other and realise how their own knowledge can be used to help solve related problems.
+Job prospects are of course not limited to the UK: students will develop excellent team-working and communication skills as the innovative project-focused teaching methods allow students to learn from each other and realise how their own knowledge can be used to solve related problems.
 These transferable skills will assist you greatly in becoming an advocate for developing healthy communities around the world.